msherekar/CART/README.md

 **Utility**: This system will enable researchers to develop personalized CAR constructs by providing a prediction mechanism for new mutations.
 The only inputs required are a wild-type CAR sequence, a set of mutants, their experimental cytotoxicity values, and access to a local UniProt(Trembl) database.

-**Limitations**: I have not Due to the size of the HMMER UniProt database, full containerized end-to-end deployment is not included.
+**Limitations**: Due to the size of HMMER UniProt database, full containerized end-to-end deployment is not included.
 I have provided the necessary code (see later) for dockerizing the model and deploying it on dockerhub.
 Users must locally manage this part of the pipeline.

 **Learning Outcomes**: Through this project, I gained deeper knowledge of masked language modeling (MLM), protein representation learning, model evaluation metrics (e.g., Spearman, Recall@K), and the role of sequence diversity and model size in fine-tuning performance.